01-edu/public/subjects/roman_numbers_iter/README.md

 ### Instructions

-Implement the IntoIterator trait for the `RomanNumber` type to enable using a for loop notation.
-This implementation must allow taking ownership, borrowing and borrowing mutably
+Implement the `IntoIterator` trait for the `RomanNumber` type to enable using a for loop notation.
+This implementation must allow taking ownership, borrowing and borrowing mutably.

 1. Taking ownership (this consumes the RomanNumber)

 ```rust
 for digit in number {
 	...